 Having a nuanced understanding of the business, in-house counsels add value to their firms in a number of ways.
 These include providing commercially astute advice and contributing to developing the strategic direction of the business within the relative legal frameworks.

 4. They are emotionally intelligent

-Being accustomed to interacting and dealing with different stakeholders from diverse backgrounds and levels of seniority, in-house legal counsel demonstrate high levels of emotional intelligence (EQ).
+Being accustomed to interacting and dealing with different stakeholders from diverse backgrounds and levels of seniority, in-house legal counsels demonstrate high levels of emotional intelligence (EQ).

 5. Cost savings

-Corporations with in-house legal counsel typically generate internal legal services at a cost per unit of time lower than hourly rates of external law firms.
-Cost savings also comes in the increase of business certainty, the increase of business flexibility and greater freedom of top business executives.
+Corporations with in-house legal counsels typically generate internal legal services at a cost per unit of time lower than hourly rates of external law firms.
+Cost savings also come in the increase of business certainty, the increase of business flexibility and greater freedom of top business executives.

 How do you identify the right person to fit into an in-house legal counsel role?

 A business orientation, willingness to learn and ability to balance agility with experience are the signature traits of an ideal in-house counsel who can help proactively guide a company forward.

 Although Robert Walters works with public companies, many of our corporate clients are privately owned at various stages of growth.
 We know the in-house and law firm landscapes extremely well so we can quickly and efficiently identify legal counsels with the expertise and mind-set that fit your needs and culture.